Skip to content

 • we believe in the capacity of both individuals and organisations to change and improve, and that we have a part to play in initiating and encouraging change.

 Prisons are inspected at least once every five years, although we expect to inspect most every two to three years.
 Some high-risk establishments may be inspected more frequently, including those holding children and young people.
-Other types of custodial sectors have different inspection cycles.
+Other types of custodial sectors, such as immigration detention and court custody, have different inspection cycles.
 The inspection of facilities is predicated on a dynamic risk assessment, taking into account issues such as time since the last inspection, type and size of the establishment, significant changes to the establishment or changes in leadership, and intelligence received.

 The majority of inspections are full and unannounced, assessing progress made since previous inspections and undertaking in-depth analysis.